SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 - **Transition:** Transitions connect two train sections within a node with the help of ports.
 They can be interpreted as edges in the graph.

 #### Traversal
-- To start the traversal it's key to pass a location (node) where to start and trainrun section.
-With the help of the trainrun section the traverling direction gets determined.
-Thus the  direction (orientation) is determined by a tuple consiting of node and trainrun section.
+To initiate traversal, it is important to specify a location (node) where the traversal begins.
+To determine the traversal direction a trainrun section is required.
+The trainrun section must be connected to the node.
+Otherwise the traversal will fail.
+With the help of the trainrun section the traversal method determines the travel direction.
+Therefore, a tuple consisting of a node and a trainrun section is needed for each traversal.
 This tuple determines the directed edge in the directed graph.
-Each edge in a directed graph points towards another node.
-Thus the traversal direction is well determined.
+Each edge in a directed graph points to another node.
 For example, if the given node is the source node, the iterator moves towards the target node; if the node is the target node, the iterator moves towards the source node.
+This can be defined very simply using the tuple.

-- When reaching a node, then the transition will be the object which determines the transition for input port to output port within the node.
-Thus to continue traversing through the next   section will require an transition.
-- Stop when no transitions are available.
-Thus the reach node is the destination of the trainrun or vice-versa spoken the starting node.
+Upon reaching a node, the transition is the object that determines the transition from the input port to the output port within the node.
+This is important to correctly determine the transition from the incoming trainrun section to the continuing trainrun section.
+Therefore, to continue traversing through the next section, a transition is needed.
+Once no transitions are available, the traversal stops.
+At that point, either the target node of the trainrun or, conversely, the starting node is found.

-The TrainrunIterator can effectively traverse through the trainrun sections by leveraging the source and target nodes of each section.
-This approach removes the need to explicitly define a direction and uses the inherent structure of the trainrun sections and nodes to guide the traversal.
-By managing transitions within nodes and ensuring each section is visited once, the iterator can navigate through the entire trainrun efficiently.
+The TrainrunIterator can effectively traverse through the trainrun sections by utilizing the source and target nodes of each section.
+This approach eliminates the need to explicitly maintain a direction in the data and is independent of the input (drawing direction).
+This allows everything to be kept very simple for the user.

 ### TrainrunIterator

 The TrainrunIterator is a concept aimed at iterating through the sections of a trainrun, similar to how one navigates through the edges of a graph.
 Here is a detailed description of how this iterator works and how it can be used:

 #### Structure of the Trainrun
-- **TrainrunSection**: Each section has a source node and a target node, connected by ports.
-These sections function similarly to edges in a graph.
-- **Node**: Nodes manage the ports and serve as connection points within the graph.
-- **Transition**: Transitions are internal connections within a node that link two trainrun sections through ports.
 - **Graph**: The entire graph is generally an undirected acyclic graph (DAG).
 Each trainrun (segment) represents a connected component.

 #### Traversal Logic
-- **Starting Point**: Iteration begins with a given node ID and a specific trainrun section.
+- **Starting Point**: Iteration begins with a given node and a specific trainrun section.
 - **Section Connection**: The iterator moves through connected sections by utilizing the source and target nodes of each section.
 - **Transitions**: When a transition is reached, the next connected section is followed through the corresponding port.
 - **End of Traversal**: Iteration ends when no further sections or transitions are available.